 Agriculture is central to Queensland's economic productivity, employment and the supply of food, fibre, fish, timber and foliage for domestic and international markets.
-The Queensland Government is committed to doubling the state's agricultural production by 2040.

 Agriculture is an integral part of many regional and local economies and communities.
 It supports other businesses within the agricultural supply chain and uses key infrastructure such as roads, energy and water supply infrastructure, rail networks and ports.